-In this work, a novel L-cysteine regulated polydopamine nanoparticle (PDAcp NPs) with extremely excellent electrochemiluminescence (ECL) behavior were synthesized.
-Because of the complex dopamine polymerization and the resulted disordered internal structure, the polydopamine nanoparticles (PDA NPs) suffered from the low luminous efficiency and poor optical performance.
-Therefore, we used L-cysteine to regulate the polymerization process and the interior structure of PDA NPs effectively.
-On the one hand, the thiol functional group of L-cysteine can react with dopamine oligomer underwent the Michael addition reaction.
+In this work, novel L-cysteine regulated polydopamine nanoparticles (PDAcp NPs) with excellent electrochemiluminescence (ECL) behavior were synthesized.
+Due to the complex dopamine polymerization and the resulting disordered internal structure, the polydopamine nanoparticles (PDA NPs) suffered from low luminous efficiency and poor optical performance.
+Therefore, we used L-cysteine to reduce the confusion in the polymerization process and internal structure to improve the luminous property of PDA NPs effectively.
+On the one hand, the thiol functional group of L-cysteine can react with the dopamine oligomer and undergo the Michael addition reaction.
 On the other hand, the amino group of the L-cysteine formed a Schiff base with the carbonyl group of the oligomer through nucleophilic addition.
 The surface of the obtained nanoparticles was further modified by polyethyleneimine (PEI).
-The prepared PDAcp NPs with ordered internal structure had 10 times ECL intensity than common PDA NPs.
-An internal filtering effect-based ECL aptasensing and image analysis were accomplished for the detection of adenosine triphosphate (ATP).
-The results showed that the proposed aptamer sensor can determine ATP with a detection limit of 3.79 fmol/L and a linear range from 10fmol/L to 100μmol/L. The ECL image of the PDAcp NPs can be recorded clear by the smartphone.
-The visual ECL analysis results indicated that PDAcp NPs had great potential in the ECL biosensor and clinical diagnosis.
+The prepared PDAcp NPs had 10 times the ECL intensity of the PDA NPs.
+An inner filter effect-based ECL aptasensing study and image analysis were accomplished for the detection of adenosine triphosphate (ATP).
+The results showed that the proposed aptamer sensor can determine ATP with a detection limit of 3.79 fmol L−1 and a linear range from 10 fmol L−1 to 100 μmol L−1.
+The ECL images of the PDAcp NPs were recorded clearly using a smartphone.
+The visual ECL analysis results indicated that PDAcp NPs have great potential in ECL biosensing and clinical diagnosis.